• Skip to primary navigation

 I love the combo of bell pepper, zucchini, onion, and carrot in this vegetarian quinoa casserole, but other times I’ve used broccoli, mushrooms, cauliflower, spinach, kale – okay, you get the point – pretty much any veggie is fair game here.
 I have yet to find a variation of this recipe that has been anything short of delicious.
 For those of you that are less adventurous though, stick to the recipe and I can guarantee that this one doesn’t disappoint.

 It may seem like there are a lot of ingredients here, but if you have leftover cooked quinoa already, it all comes together pretty fast, even with the chopping.
-It's great to make a batch either on the weekend or early in the week to make those weeknight meals come together in a snap.
-I keep these cooked brown rice/ quinoa packets around though for times where I don't have it all together and need some cooked grains in a snap.
-The link is to Amazon to show you what they are but they're waaaay cheaper at costco so I stock up there.
+It’s great to make a batch either on the weekend or early in the week to make those weeknight meals come together in a snap.
+I keep these cooked brown rice/ quinoa packets around though for times where I don’t have it all together and need some cooked grains in a snap.
+The link is to Amazon to show you what they are, but they’re waaaay cheaper at Costco so I stock up there.

 You can prep the recipe ahead of time if you want, but its really so quick to make, I don’t see any need to.
 Leftovers reheat great too.
 Just leave the avocado off and add it to individual bowls if you know you’re going to be packing some of this away to reheat later.

 I love how all the ingredients look all cooked up and waiting to be topped with cheese.
-It looks like a beautiful confetti of colors to me, exactly how healthy non-processed meals should look.
+It looks like a beautiful confetti of colors to me, exactly how unprocessed meals should look.
 This rainbow assortment is so pretty that I think if it were to come out of a piñata instead of candy I would be totally fine with it.
-It would be a wee bit messy, but I could cope. #worthit
+It would be a wee bit messy, but I could cope.

 And then after the cheese gets ooey-gooey and melted to perfection, that’s when the cilantro, tomato, and avocado get added.
 This is where the freshness happens.
 There’s something about fresh herbs and juicy tomatoes that just elevate Mexican dishes to greatness.
 This black bean quinoa casserole is no different and becomes truly magical once the toppings come into play.

-Print Pin
+Print Recipe

 Black bean quinoa casserole packed with vegetables, spices and fresh Mexican flavor.
 This quick one dish meal only takes 15 minutes of active time to prepare, can be made in advance, and only uses one dish!
 Its the perfect vegetarian meatless meal you’ll find yourself making again and again for quick weeknight dinners.